Marged ferch Ifan: Legacy

-And the other to break people's bones.)

-William Hutton, an English poet and historian who toured Wales sixteen times, wrote about Marged in his poem "The Welch Wedding" (1799).
+William Hutton, an English poet and historian who toured Wales 16 times, wrote about Marged in his poem "The Welch Wedding" (1799).
 In it he discussed the robustness of rural, Welsh women, but Marged, and others like her such as Jane Lloyd, Catrin of Cwm-glâs and Grace Parry, so exceeded robustness that their very entry in the historical record was due to their perceived masculinity.
 For some, this raises questions as to where they sit on the grounds of gender diversity.